 Leica DD 220 Smart Utility Locator

-Understanding the basic principles of underground wire locator is important.
+Understanding the basic principles of an underground wire locator is important.
 It will prepare you to effectively use Leica’s underground wire locators.
-It will enhance your ability to determine target location, target depth, and the tracing distance.
+It will enhance your ability to determine target location, target depth, and tracing distance.
 There are two methods of underground wire and pipe location.
 Both of which require the underground wire to conduct electricity.
 It simply means they must be metallic.

 Active locating is regarded as the first method.
 Since a transmitter is used to impose an electric current on the piper cable to circulate.
 For detecting the field produced by the current, a receiver is used.

 The second technique is referred to as passive locating.
 Because a field formed by the current that is already circulating on the cable is identified by the receiver.
 It does not need any transmitter.

 Active locating allows you to build an electrical circuit that can flow through the current.
 This can be done with three different forms of connections.